-In accordance with Government Auditing Standards, we are required to report certain findings of deficiencies in internal control; instances of noncompliance with provisions of laws, or regulations, contracts or grant agreements; and instances of fraud and abuse that are material to LIPA's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York and any fraud and illegal acts that are more than inconsequential that come to our attention during our examination.
-We are also required to obtain the views of management of those matters.
-We performed our examination to express an opinion on whether LIPA complied with the aforementioned requirements and not for the purpose of expressing an opinion on the internal control over compliance with those requirements or other matters and accordingly, we express no such opinion.
-The results of our tests disclosed no matters that required to be reported under Government Auditing Standards.
+In accordance with Government Auditing Standards, we are required to report certain findings of deficiencies in internal control; instances of noncompliance with provisions of laws, or regulations, contracts or grant agreements; and instances of fraud and abuse that are direct and material to LIPA's compliance with the requirements of Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulations of the State of New York that come to our attention during our examination.
+We are also required to obtain the views of management on those matters.
+We performed our examination to express an opinion on LIPA's compliance with the requirements of Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulation and Regulations of the State of New York and not for the purpose of expressing an opinion on the internal control over compliance with those requirements, compliance with the provisions of other laws, regulations, contracts or grant agreements or the other matters referred to above; accordingly, we express no such opinion.
+The results of our tests disclosed no matters that are required to be reported under Government Auditing Standards.

-In our opinion, LIPA complied, in all material respects, with the requirements of Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the fiscal year ended December 31, 2022.
+In our opinion, LIPA complied, in all material respects, with the requirements of Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the fiscal year ended December 31, 2023.